North Khorasan province: Cities

-Culture
+According to the 2016 census, 484,346 people (over 56% of the population of North Khorasan province) live in the following cities:

 Attractions

 This province contains many historical and natural attractions, such as mineral water springs, small lakes, recreational areas, caves, and protected regions, and various hiking areas.
 Most of the historical relics are from the Qajar era, as earthquakes continue to ravage older relics.

 The Cultural Heritage Organization of Iran lists 1,179 sites of historical and cultural significance in all three provinces of Khorasan.

 Some of the popular attractions of North Khorasan are: